Thursday, 26 March 2015

 Bonnie and Clyde

-The chic couple pose for photographs and mail in poems, always with a mind to how their story is being managed.
-The push back on this is particularly hateful.
-Bonnie and Clyde haven't just broken laws they've transgressed against the natural order of things.
-They've taken money from banks, made fools of Policemen.
-They've given people ideas.
-Lawful society doesn't just have an obligation to stop them, it needs to shoot them so full of holes that they no longer even resemble people.
+These crimes are, to them, a game then.
+A rolling series of opportunities to push their stolen vehicles as far as they can while spraying Thompson machine guns out the window.
+Penn's film seems to be in full agreement with these outlaws, scoring their escapes with an energetic bluegrass.
+The chic couple pose for photographs and even mail in poems, always with a mind to how their story is being managed and processed by the masses.
+The push back they receive then is particularly aggressive.
+You see, in this telling, Bonnie and Clyde haven't just broken laws, they've transgressed against the natural order of things.
+They've taken money from banks and made fools out of policemen.
+Worst of all, they've given regular people ideas about their own standing inside the capitalist machine.
+Therefore, the so-called lawful society that has settled on top of the Americas doesn't just have an obligation to stop them and prevent further disobedience, it needs to shoot Bonnie and Clyde so full of holes that they no longer even resemble people.

 No comments: